Debunking Boondocking Myths, Part #1

 We’ve been boondocking on America’s public lands for 18 years – mainly in National Forests and BLM land in the southwest.
 We’ve found hundreds of great boondocking sites and have returned to them time and time again.
 Over the years, we’ve seen the rules change so that overnight parking is now prohibited – but only at a handful (maybe 5 or 6) of those spots.
 In every case, we suspect one of two reasons for the policy change:

-Pressure from private interests, especially in popular tourist areas.
-A prime example is the recent change in Coconino National Forest near Sedona, AZ.
+- Pressure from private interests, especially in popular tourist areas.
+A prime example is a change in Coconino National Forest near Sedona, AZ.
 (This is my presumption; official representatives would not provide a reason when asked.)

 Myth #3: You can’t find legal boondocking in populated states like Florida.